A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing: Introduction

-On the other and, it is also known that any image is a multivariate discontinuous signal, where the possibility to visualize the contours and edges in the figures is due to the presence of meaningful jumps of grey levels in the greyscale; this is the motivation why Signal Theory has been successfully applied to process digital images.
-Indeed, in last ten years, several model for concrete applications in the field of medicine and engineering has been developed thanks to the use of the so-called SK algorithm (see e.g., \cite{CLCOGUVI1,Poland1}).
-The main purpose of the SK algorithm is the possibility to rescale images, acting as low pass filter, and hence contrasting the appearance of the noise.
-The SK algorithm is the numerical optimized implementation of the sampling Kantorovich operators (from which comes from the acronyms SK), widely studied in Approximation Theory, since it is very suitable in order to reconstruct not-necessarily continuous signals (hence images, see \cite{CSV3,COVI}).

-The aim of this paper is to compare the fuzzy-type algorithm introduced in \cite{Mesiar} with the classical bicubic interpolation method, widely used in the literature see, e.g., \cite{LIU} and the above described SK algorithm.
-The above algorithms have been implemented by MatLab programming language, and the comparison has been performed by means of several numerical test done in a suitable dataset of images of different types.
+On the other hand, it is also known that any image is a multivariate discontinuous signal, where the possibility of visualizing the contours and edges in the figures is due to the presence of meaningful jumps of gray levels in the grayscale; this is the motivation why Signal Theory has been successfully applied to process digital images.
+Indeed, in the last ten years, several models for concrete applications in the field of medicine and engineering have been developed thanks to the use of the SK algorithm ( e.g., \cite{CLCOGUVI1,Poland1}).
+The main purpose of the SK algorithm is to rescale images, by acting as low-pass filter and hence contrasting the appearance of noise.
+The SK algorithm is the numerically optimized implementation of the sampling Kantorovich operators (from which the acronym SK), widely studied in Approximation Theory, since it is very suitable for reconstructing non-necessarily continuous signals (hence images, see \cite{CSV3,COVI}).
+The aim of this paper is to compare the fuzzy-type algorithm introduced in \cite{Mesiar} with the classical bicubic interpolation method, widely used in the literature e.g., \cite{LIU} and the above described SK algorithm.
+The above algorithms were implemented in the MatLab programming language, and comparisons were performed by means of several numerical tests performed on a suitable dataset of images of different types.

-In order to quantitatively evaluate the results, we introduced two similarity indexes known in the literature.
+To quantitatively evaluate the results, we introduced two similarity indices known in the literature.
 We considered the Peak-Signal-to-Noise-Ratio (PSNR) \cite{TAN}, and the likelihood index S considered in \cite{BPB2007}.
-Finally, also a comparison in term of CPU time employed by the three considered algorithms has been carried out.
+Finally, a comparison in terms of CPU time employed by the three considered algorithms was also carried out for the best approximations.